turfaa/turangga/README.md

 # Turangga, a lightweight URL Shorterner
-Turangga is a simple and ligthweight API Server for URL Shorterner.
+Turangga is a simple and ligthweight API Server and Resolver for URL Shorterner.
 The name "Turangga" means "horse" in Sundanese, hoping that this will serve as fast as possible.

 ## Requirements
 - Python 3.